 How to Incorporate in Delaware

-If you’re looking to incorporate in Delaware, you’re in the right place.
+If you’re looking to incorporate in Alabama, you’re in the right place.
 This guide will help you file formation documents, get tax identification numbers, and set up your company records.

 Incorporating means starting a corporation.
 If you want to form an LLC, please see "How to Form an LLC in Delaware".